 Current research in political economy and public policy presented by outside scholars, faculty, and students.
 Graded CR/NC.
-Prerequisite: departmental approval.

 790 Research (1-12) Research leading to the doctorate.
 Maximum units which may be applied to the degree to be determined by the department.
 Graded CR/NC.